 Few things are as refreshing on a hot summer day than the juicy fruit of fresh from the garden watermelon.
 Homegrown watermelon can be served in fresh cut balls, slices, or chunks and added to fruit salads, sorbets, smoothies, slushies, cocktails, or soaked in spirits.
 Summer melon dishes can delight the eye, as well as our taste buds, when different, colorful varieties are used.

-Yellow watermelons can be used with or as a substitute for pink and red watermelons, for fun summer treats or cocktails.
-This summer, if you feel like getting adventurous in the garden and kitchen, you may enjoy growing a Yellow Crimson watermelon plant, or two.
+Yellow watermelons can be used with or as a substitute for pink and red watermelons, for fun summer treats, or cocktails.
+This summer, if you feel like getting adventurous in the garden and kitchen, you may enjoy growing a Yellow Crimson watermelon plant, or even two.

 Yellow Crimson Watermelon Info

 Yellow Crimson watermelon closely resembles the popular red variety, Crimson Sweet watermelon.
-Yellow Crimson bears medium to large 20-lb fruits with a hard, dark green, striped rind and sweet, juicy yellow flesh inside.
+Yellow Crimson bears medium to large 20 pound (9 kg.) fruits with a hard, dark green, striped rind and sweet, juicy yellow flesh inside.
 The seeds are large and black.
-Yellow Crimson watermelon plants grow to only about 6-12 inches (12-30 cm.) tall but will spread about 5-6 feet (1.5 to 1.8 m.).
+Yellow Crimson watermelon plants grow to only about 6 to 12 inches (15-31 cm.) tall but will spread about 5 to 6 feet (1.5-2 m.).